shdq/spartak-ui/components/card/README.md

 - `outlined`
 - `elevated`

-If you don't specify `variant` prop, default variant will be used.
+If you don't specify `variant` prop, the default variant will be used.

 ### Usage